-Parameter Description Default: 5 min Specifies when the console will timeout and display the login screen if there is no user activity.
+Parameter Description Inactivity Timeout Synopsis: 1 to 60 or { Disabled } Default: 5 min Specifies when the console will timeout and display the login screen if there is no user activity.
 A value of zero disables timeouts.
 For Web Server users maximum timeout value is limited to 30 minutes.
-Telnet Sessions Allowed Synopsis: 0 to 4 Default: 0 (controlled version) or 4 (non-controlled version) Limits the number of Telnet sessions.
+Telnet Sessions Allowed Synopsis: 1 to 4 or { Disabled } Default: Disabled Limits the number of Telnet sessions.
 A value of zero prevents any Telnet access.
-Web Server Users Allowed Synopsis: 1 to 4 Default: 4 Limits the number of simultaneous web server users.
+Web Server Users Allowed Synopsis: 1 to 4 or { Disabled } Default: 4 Limits the number of simultaneous web server users.
 TFTP Server Synopsis: { Disabled, Get Only, Enabled } Default: Disabled As TFTP is a very insecure protocol, this parameter allows user to limit or disable TFTP Server access DISABLED - disables read and write access to TFTP Server GET ONLY - only allows reading of files via TFTP Server ENABLED - allows reading and writing of files via TFTP Server ModBus Address Synopsis: 1 to 255 or { Disabled } Default: Disabled Determines the Modbus address to be used for Management through Modbus.
-SSH Sessions Allowed (Controlled Version Only) Synopsis: 1 to 4 Default: 4 Limits the number of SSH sessions.
-RSH Server Synopsis: { Disabled, Enabled } Default: Disabled (controlled version) or Enabled (non-controlled version) Disables/enables Remote Shell access.